comp110-lytle/comp110/site/exercises/wordle-pt1.md

 **Important:** As you progress through the exercise, comment your code!
 As a general rule, if 2 or more minutes are spent thinking about how to write a particular line or block of code, it’s a good idea to add a comment.
 Commenting is mandatory as it should be an integral part of the problem-solving process.
 More information on how commenting will be graded can be found in part 7.

 ## Part 1.
-Prompting for an Input Word -- 10 Points
+Prompting for an Input Word

 The first task of this program is to create a function, `input_word`, that will gather an input from the user.
-Using the concepts you learned in [LS04 - User Input and Variables](https://youtu.be/GPpYSDNUtH8), your function is responsible for asking the user to enter a 5-character word.
+Your function is responsible for asking the user to enter a 5-character word.
 This input should be stored as a `str` local variable within your `input_word` function. **Please choose meaningful, descriptive names for your variables.** Write your prompts and diagnostic message such that you can reproduce the following in the shell after saving and running your program.
 Here is an example usage:

 ~~~ {.plaintext}
     >>> input_word()